project-imprimis/libprimis/doc/engine.md

 Note that those regions beyond the radiance hints far plane (`rhfarplane`) will be lit regardless of their No GI status.
 Keep this in mind whenever placing long-distance radiance hints.

+### 2.2.9 Alpha

+Alpha material is the more versatile but slower companion to glass for the creation of transparency.
+Alpha material draws cube geometry within its bounds as transparent, allowing for transparent shapes in forms other than rectangular boxes.

+Alpha material has its material properties dependent upon the flagged settings of the geometry contained therein; using `valpha` allows for changing a texture's transparent-ness.
+The material on its own has no flags or other related commands to modify its behavior.

+Alpha material does not support continuous variable opacity, and the opacity is always constant for a given texture.
+While this is certainly a limitation, typical transparent objects like windows generally have constant opacity across their full area.